alvacat/careers-networking-coffees-vs-formal-interviews/README.md

 ## What is the Purpose of the Formal Interview

-Formal interviews, on the other hand, are when you meet with a recruiter or hiring manager to discuss your qualifications and fit for the open role a company has.
+Formal interviews, on the other hand, are when you meet with a recruiter or hiring manager to discuss your qualifications and fit for an open role a company has.
 Unlike the networking interview, these are at the request of the company and usually have a set date, time and agenda.
-The company representative will drive the conversation (in the form of questions) and you are to come prepared to showcase your experiences and your personality.
+The company representative will drive the conversation (in the form of questions) and you should come prepared to showcase your experiences and your personality.

-These interviews can be via  video (e.g. Skype or Google Hangout), phone or face-to-face.
+These interviews can be via video (e.g. Skype, Zoom, or Google Hangout), phone, or face-to-face.
 The traditional format for formal interviews are usually, but not in all cases, one-on-one interviews with managers, colleagues and/or HR.
 Generally, these are 30-60 minutes in length but be prepared to stay the entire day if asked.
 Also, don’t be surprised if you are asked to walk through a case study or do a presentation to a small group.
 Formal interviews often start with the interviewer asking you about *yourself*.

 A few things to note:

 - If a coffee/meal is scheduled during your interview, it is customary for the company to pay the check.
 It’s a nice gesture to offer to pay.
 It’s also smart to have some cash on you just in case.
 - Be prepared to stay longer or to end earlier.
 Schedules change quite frequently inside an organization and calendar availability shifts.
 Be flexible when you can but be upfront if you have a hard-stop at a certain time.
-- Many interviewers come unprepared so have an extra copy of your resume
+- Many interviewers come unprepared so have an extra copy of your resume.
 - Be prepared to repeat yourself, especially if you’re meeting numerous people one after the other.
 Do not say you already answered a question that was asked by a previous interviewer.
 Consider whatever you’re saying to be the first time you’ve ever said it.
 - Have questions prepared for your interviewer(s).
 We go over how to prepare these questions in another lesson.